Top of the page

 Arthroscopic surgery for shoulder instability repairs a shoulder that is unstable and slips in and out of its socket.
 This can cause pain.
 It can also limit how well you can move your shoulder.

 To do the surgery, the doctor puts a lighted tube through small cuts (incisions) in your shoulder.
 The tube is called an arthroscope or scope.
 Next, the doctor puts some surgical tools in the scope to help make needed repairs.
-Then he or she stitches the incisions closed.
+Then the incisions are closed.
 You will have scars, but they usually fade with time.

 Most people go home the same day of the surgery.
 You will wear a sling for a few weeks.